brandonprry/gray_hat_csharp_code/README.md

 Chapter 10
 --
 In chapter ten, we move into reverse engineering.
-There are easy to use .NET decompilers for Windows, but not for Mac or Linux, so we write one ourselves.
+There are easy to use .NET decompilers for Windows, but not for Mac or Linux, so we write a small one ourselves.

 Chapter 11
 --